TheAurange/viz-chapter-tracker/README.md

 # shonen-jump-chapter-tracker
 A userscript to help track your manga chapters automatically.
+Author: Aurange